 Hi there!
-My name is Justin Lubin.
-I’m excited by programming languages, human-computer interaction, biology, social justice, music, and math!
+My name is Justin.
+I love programming languages, human-computer interaction, biology, social justice, music, art, and math—and I’m always happy to grow this list!

-I am a PhD student in computer science advised by Sarah E. Chasins at UC Berkeley, where I’m part of the Programming Systems Research Group.
-Previously, as an undergraduate at UChicago, I worked extensively with Ravi Chugh.
-I am very grateful for the fantastic mentorship of these two!
+I am a PhD candidate in computer science advised by Sarah E. Chasins at UC Berkeley.
+Previously, I worked with Ravi Chugh as an undergrad at UChicago.
+I am very grateful for their excellent mentorship and strive to pay it forward!

-Currently, I am immersing myself in the world of biology to foster a substantive, ongoing, and reciprocal relationship between the fields of programming languages and experimental biology.
-While contributing to biology research alongside experimental biologists, I aim to answer the following question with my biology collaborators:
+Currently, I am immersed in the world of biology to foster a substantive, ongoing, and reciprocal relationship between the fields of programming languages and experimental biology.

-What would a programming system look like that empowers experimental biologists without much programming experience to produce code they want by themselves?
+What would a programming system look like that empowers experimental biologists without much programming experience to produce the code they need by themselves?

 Conference and Journal Publications